beppep/fightingGame/README.md

 Gravity is universally lowered.
 Some characters can double jump.
 Multihits connect now maybe.
+Add a background.
 Stuff is generally cooler.

-Puncher gets a cool ult and better V and can doublejump.
+Puncher gets a coool ult and better V and can doublejump.
 Big can fly a bit with V and has better ult.
 Green can doublejump but has less broken nattacks.
 Tree is fine.